ico-eagleye/OppositeRenderer/ContextTest_readme.txt

 ISSUES:
-1) Assigning sampele cosine weighted hemisphere direction to ray payload cause a hang if tracing depth is higher than 2.
+1) Assigning sampled cosine weighted hemisphere direction to ray payload cause a hang if tracing depth is higher than 2.
 If payload directions is set to something simple as -ray.direction there is no hang crash (even if hemisphere direction is still sampled, but unused).
 Even using only 2x2 launch dimension and having TdrDelay set to 5 seconds.